remlapmot/remlapmot.github.io/content/post/2024-03-31-macos-rstudio-another/index.en.Rmd

 On macOS when RStudio Desktop is open it can be inconvenient to open a second (or third or fourth) instance of it.

 If you left click the RStudio Desktop icon nothing happens.
 If you right click on the RStudio Desktop icon there is a convenient *New RStudio Window*.
 The problem with this is that by default if you have an RStudio project open the new RStudio window is also opened in that project.
-However, that can be overcome by opening the RStudio preference pane and in the first tab (*General* | *Basic*) deselecting the boxes relating to *Restore most recently opened project at startup* and *Restore previousy open source documents at startup*.
+However, that can be overcome by opening the RStudio preference pane and in the first tab (*General* | *Basic*) deselecting the boxes relating to *Restore most recently opened project at startup* and *Restore previously open source documents at startup*.

 <img src="/post/2024/macos-rstudio-another/img/rstudio-preference-pane.png" alt="Screenshot of RStudio Desktop preference pane." width="630" style="display: block; margin: auto;">